Mark Verber - January 1995 [Some Updates Feb 2006, and Sept 2017]

 My experience with audio sales people has been mixed.
 Years ago I found all the folks at Bay Area Audio, in Cupertino, CA and at Progressive Audio in Columbus, OH extremely helpful and knowledgeable, but neither are in business anymore.
 They seemed to know the equipment and understand that most of their clients are looking to put together a reasonably priced systems.
 I have not been pleased with the service at most other audio stores.
 Sure, there can be people who are really great, but often it seems audio sales folks often don't adjust to their customers needs.
 There is a tendency to push products that are beyond the customers price range, and to ignore customers who don't seem interested in the more expensive equipment.
 I have often found sales folks a little too much into audiophile hype.

 SF Bay Area audio dealers, many of which were mentioned in sfbay audio store list on audioasylum.com.

 Wherever you go, I would look for a audio store and sales person who would let you:

-In this age of MP3s and ear buds with maybe a speaker dock for the audio player, spending $6000 on audio equipment would not be considered a "reasonable price".
-On the other hand, the $6000 invested in our primary stereo system has effectively provided 19 years of enjoyment.
+In this age of MP3s and ear buds with maybe a speaker dock for the audio player, spending thousands of dollars on audio equipment would not be considered a "reasonable price".
+On the other hand, the $6000 invested I invested years ago has effectively provided 19 years of enjoyment.
 That works out to around $0.86 / day, $0.20/hour of joy.
 That is less than many people spend each day on coffee.
 I think it's been a good investment.These days my system is pretty simple: